 Please note that everyone at institutes that have access to ‘e-animal studies’ can search and retrieve all courses via the main menu item (grey area, on the left).
 The course list can be exported as a CSV file.

 Technical information and explanatory notes on applications, authorisations, reports and announcements can be found under "Forms".
-Further technical information on selected topics can be found under "selected topics".
+Further technical information on selected topics can be found under "In detail".

-If access to the application is not yet available or if authorisation procedures are processed outside eTV (e.g. application for a new laboratory animal facility), the corresponding forms can be downloaded here.
+If access to the application "e-tierversuche" is not yet available or if authorisation procedures are processed outside the application (e.g. application for a new laboratory animal facility), the corresponding forms can be downloaded here.

 Laboratory animal facility